Partial Encryption

 Is the Philadelphia Police scanner encrypted?

-Philadelphia uses a partial encryption model.
-District dispatch and citywide J-band remain open to the public, but tactical channels are fully encrypted.
-Around the 2020 election, the city modified radios to enable full encryption of all channels if desired, though routine dispatch remains accessible for now.
+Philadelphia uses partial encryption.
+District dispatch and the citywide J-band are open to the public, but tactical channels are fully encrypted.
+Around the 2020 election, the city retrofitted radios to enable full encryption of all channels — the capability exists, though routine dispatch remains accessible for now.

 How can I listen to the Philadelphia Police scanner?